28 19th Avenue Rapid Project

 pedestrian safety at intersections with engineering measures

-like sidewalk bulbouts which increase visibility of people walking
+like sidewalk bulbouts which increase the visibility of people walking

 and shorten crossing distances.